 Writer of the Hymn

-Miss Frances known for writing religious tracts, hymn text and melody, and work for children.
-Her Father, William Havergal, was a clergy man in an Anglican church and also a church musician.
+Miss Frances is known for writing religious tracts, hymn text, and melody, and works for children.
+Her Father, William Havergal, was a clergyman in an Anglican church and also a church musician.
 William Havergal himself is a noted poet and hymn writer who has authored about 100 hymns.
 He has a great solace in composing music for cathedral services and functions.
-And to his account was many hundreds of chants, for singing the Psalms, and lots of tunes for hymn.
+And to his account was many hundreds of chants, for singing the Psalms, and lots of tunes for the hymn.

-Frances was an intelligent, cheerful and charming child that abound with fun.
+Frances was an intelligent, cheerful, and charming child that abounds with fun.
 Her education started at home and then a private school in England, Worcester to be precise.
 She continued in Louisenschule, Dusseldorf, Germany (1852-53), and at Oberkassel.
-With God’s intelligent in her, Frances won some scholastic honours for herself.
+With God’s intelligence in her, Frances won some scholastic honours for herself.
 Specifically, proficiency in modern languages, not only in French and German but also in Greek and Hebrew.

 She was able to read at the age of three and at four she can read and memorize the bible.
-She started reading and memorizing the Psalms, Book of Isaiah, minor books of the prophets and the New Testament when she was four.
-Surprisingly, when she reached seven years of age, she started writing verse with significant fluency.
+She started reading and memorizing the Psalms, Book of Isaiah, minor books of the prophets, and the New Testament when she was four.
+Surprisingly, when she reached seven years of age, she started writing verses with significant fluency.
 Above all, she became a renowned hymn-writer when she was in her mid-thirty.
-In addition, she was very skilled musically and known as a good singer and a brilliant pianist.
-Eventually, seventy-one (71) hymn lyrics was tagged to her credit.
-Frances wrote some of the tune to her hymns while her father wrote the tune for the rest.
+In addition, she was a very skilled musically and known as a good singer and a brilliant pianist.
+Eventually, seventy-one (71) hymn lyrics were tagged to her credit.
+Frances wrote some of the tunes to her hymns while her father wrote the tune for the rest.

 Story Behind the Hymn

-Soon thereafter, she has a five days stay with group of ten people.
+Soon thereafter, she has five days’ stay with a group of ten people.
 The group comprised converted Christians that are not devoted and those that were not Christians.
 She witnessed and prayed for them with the prayer point: “Lord, give me all in this house”, that Holy spirit gave to her.